UlrickBL/blog/slm_classifiers/slm_classifiers.md

 ## TLDR

+- Comparing different multiclass classification techniques with SLM, embedding (causal and bidirectional) and rerankers.
+- Presenting a technique to do multiclass classification with SLM and Lora in a single forward pass that beats other techniques and avoid overfitting
+- Benchmark very small language models
+- Explaining how we can reduce effective parameters in this technique, how it avoids overfiting
+- Some explanation of tied embeddings

 ## Motivations

 When training a multimodal reranker, I modeled it as a binary classification problem with a transformer backbone.

-Because of the multimodal aspect and the very poor performance of encoder only models compared to decoder only (even for embeddings, see Colpali) in mutlimodal embeddings and representations - mainly because of the discreptencies between training of both type of models and because of the real multimodality in the input being treated almost only in VLMs - I was "forced" to use Causal model for this classification task.
+Because of the multimodal aspect and the very poor performance of encoder-only models compared to decoder-only models in multimodal embeddings and representations (even for embeddings, as shown in Colpali), I was effectively forced to use a causal model for this classification task.
+This limitation mainly comes from the discrepancy between how both types of models are trained and from the fact that real multimodality in the input is handled almost exclusively in VLMs.

-However, an interesting point I realized is that training only the core representation model - so only the linear layers of attention and FFN and not the embedding and LM head layer - performed the best on test sets and benchmarks after training (meaning better performance and less overfitting).
-Also using the LM head (and extracting logits - but I will focus on that later) worked better than plugging and training a specific MLP as an output to the last token embedding.
+However, an interesting point I noticed is that training only the core representation model, meaning only the linear layers of attention and FFN while keeping both the embedding layer and the LM head frozen, produced the best results on test sets and benchmarks after training.
+This setup yielded better performance and less overfitting.
+Using the LM head and extracting logits also performed better than adding and training a dedicated MLP on top of the last token embedding.

-This can be explained because instead of tuning the last layer on a specific dataset and forcing it to fit the - most of the time - small number of example.
-By using the pre trained LM head for logits yes and no present several advantages :
+This can be explained by the fact that, instead of tuning the last layer on a specific dataset and forcing it to fit the usually small number of examples, using the pretrained LM head for yes and no logits has several advantages:

-- We can leverage the instruction following and in context learning capabilities of language model by explaining the classification task and expressing the meaning of the classes.
-Instead of letting the model understand it through backpropagation and "waste" some compute and training example to make it figure out the task and then improve at the task, we can directly start at the becoming good at the task.
+- We can leverage the instruction-following and in-context learning capabilities of the language model by explaining the classification task and explicitly describing the meaning of the classes.
+Instead of relying on backpropagation to make the model infer the task and then improve at it, we can directly start at the point where the model already understands the task.

-- Since we are training and modifying only the core model and not the first layer (embedding layer) and last layer (frozen lm head instead of fully trained MLP, now most of the time tied to the embedding - see section of this blog on tie embeddings) the train model is more robust to overfiting and better in OOD examples of the same task (+ LoRa already reduces overfitting in the core model).
-We can see it as : we are not modifying the "decision" but only the "represention" (like intermediate vectors / embedding) that are used for the "decision" (the final classification).
+- Since we train and modify only the core model, and neither the first layer (embedding layer) nor the last layer (frozen LM head, which is now often tied to the embeddings; see the section of this blog on tied embeddings), the trained model becomes more robust to overfitting and performs better on out-of-distribution examples of the same task.
+LoRa also reduces overfitting inside the core model.
+We can view this as modifying the representation rather than the decision: we adjust the intermediate vectors or embeddings that feed the final classification, but we avoid modifying the classification layer itself.

-This was true for the binary classification task and multimodal - which may be a niche in the industry.
-But is it true for more complete task (multiclass classification) in the text only area, where embeddings and encoder only models are really good and mainly used in classification tasks (intent classification, NER, ...) plugged to an MLP ?
+This behavior held for the multimodal binary classification task, which may be a niche use case in the industry.
+But is it also true for more general tasks, such as multiclass classification in the text-only setting, where embeddings and encoder-only models perform very well and are widely used for tasks like intent classification or NER with an MLP on top?

-I decided to run several ablations on this subjects to compare methods for multiclass text classification to the single forward pass architecture I used for the reranker.
+To investigate this, I ran several ablations comparing different methods for multiclass text classification to the single-forward-pass architecture I used for the reranker.

 ## Classifications strategies

-I will first describe the different techniques that are mainly used when you want to perform text classification (binary or multiclass).
+I will first describe the main techniques used for text classification tasks, whether binary or multiclass.

 ### Embedding + MLP

-The main technique used for classification tasks (intent classification, NLU, NER, emotion classification, ...) is to plug a text embedder to a decision maker, so most of the time, a transformer encoder represent the text input into a rich vector and then an MLP extract the classes with a final softmax or sigmoid activation depending on the task.
-It was mainly done with biderectional encoders (derivated from BERT) that are pretrained on Mask Language Modeling and postrained on sentence representations through pooling and constrative learning (like multilingual-e5 or gte-embedding).
+The most common technique for classification tasks (intent classification, NLU, NER, sentiment analysis, and others) is to connect a text embedder to a decision layer.
+Typically, a transformer encoder processes the text input into a rich vector representation, then an MLP predicts the classes with a final softmax or sigmoid activation depending on the task.
+This approach was initially dominated by bidirectional encoders derived from BERT, pretrained with Masked Language Modeling and then posttrained for sentence representations using pooling and contrastive learning methods such as multilingual-e5 or gte-embedding.

 ![alt text](bi_embedding_mlp_classifier.png)

-After that, encoder only models where also given the "instruction" capabilities, meaning you can explain deeper your task to the model so the embeddings are a bit more adapted to what you want to do (for example you could explain the classification task or the retrieval task and say that you give the query or the document, see Jina's embedding v4 where they even train a LoRa per task ADD LINK or multilingual-e5-instruct).
+Later, encoder-only models were also given instruction-following capabilities.
+This makes the embeddings more aligned with the downstream task, because you can describe the task to the model in natural language (for example, explaining the classification task or the retrieval task and specifying whether the input is the query or the document).
+This is used in models like multilingual-e5-instruct or Jina Embeddings v4, where they even train a LoRa per task.

-Nowadays, embedding can also be decoder / causal embeddings when SLMs are postrained following constrative learning recipe.
-This is the case of qwen3-embedding-0.6B which transforms qwen3-0.6B into an embedder - leveraging instruction - by applying the gte embedding constrative learning recipe.
-Those are the best embedders in most of the tasks according to the MTEB leaderboard (ADD LINK) - this is actually the closest technique to what I present in this blog except you need a fully trained MLP.
+More recently, embeddings can also come from decoder or causal models when small language models are posttrained using contrastive learning recipes.
+This is the case for qwen3-embedding-0.6B, which transforms qwen3-0.6B into an instruction-aware embedder by applying the gte recipe for contrastive posttraining.
+These models currently achieve top results on many tasks on the MTEB leaderboard and represent the closest technique to the one I explore in this blog, except that they still require a fully trained MLP for classification.

 ![alt text](causal_embedding_mlp_classifier.png)

 ### Semantic similarity

-Most of the embedders / encoders are trained for similarity tasks (because of the focus on retrieval task in benchmark, use cases and training).
-So you can leverage those model as bi-encoders where you encode the input and the description of all classes separatly and create a score using cosine distance.
-You can precompute the classes vectors at inference time and apply a softmax to the scores to get a probability.
+Most embedders and encoders are trained for similarity tasks due to the emphasis on retrieval tasks in benchmarks, use cases, and training pipelines.
+This enables the use of the model as a bi-encoder: the input text and the class descriptions are encoded separately, and a score is computed using cosine similarity.
+Class vectors can be precomputed at inference time, and a softmax applied over the similarity scores yields a probability distribution.

 ![alt text](embedding_similarity_classifier.png)

 ### Reranker / Natural language inference pairs

-Another technique used in NLP is called Natural Language Inference and is really close to reranking tasks (see for example the paper : Political DEBATE: Efficient Zero-shot and Few-shot Classifiers for Political Text).
-The concept of NLI is almost as the Next Sentence Prediction of the original training of BERT.
-You present a text and a description of class and the model classifies the relevancy between the 2 subjects.
-So you can use text reranker in this setup, such as qwen reranker.
+Another technique used in NLP is Natural Language Inference, which is closely related to reranking tasks.
+An example is the paper "Political DEBATE: Efficient Zero-shot and Few-shot Classifiers for Political Text".
+The concept behind NLI resembles the Next Sentence Prediction (NSP) objective used in the original BERT training.
+You present the model with a text and a class description, and it classifies how relevant or entailed the relationship is between the two.
+This allows the use of text rerankers for classification, such as qwen reranker.

 ![alt text](reranker_pairs_classifier.png)

-The only issue is that on the opposite of all the previous techniques where you need a single forward pass to classify at inference time, NLI and rerankers work as cross-encoders meaning you cannot precompute anything.
-You need to perform each pairs of input / class for every input.
-In multiclassification problems, it can become very expensive (you multiply your compute budget by the number of classes).
+The main drawback is that unlike the previous techniques, which require only a single forward pass per input at inference time, NLI-based models and rerankers function as cross-encoders.
+This means nothing can be precomputed: for every input, the model must process a pair consisting of the input text and each candidate class.
+In multiclass classification, this becomes extremely expensive, as the compute cost grows linearly with the number of classes.

-Even if cross encoding is robust (that's why rerankers are use as a final layer before generation in RAGs), it makes it unrealistic for fast classification tasks - even more on CPUs.
+Even though cross-encoders are robust, which is why rerankers are used as the final layer before generation in RAG systems, their computational cost makes them impractical for fast classification tasks, especially on CPUs.

 ### Naive LLM classification + parsing

-Now, we will start speaking about LLMs.
-When people want to classify using LLMs, I used to become irritated.
-Why would you use big models to just get a single class which is a sinple score.
-You need to let the model do all its generation / autoregressive process, beg him to return your class name in between some irrelevant tokens, try some regex or fuzzy match to find your class tokenS inside the completion and you can barely have a real probability of it.
+Now we can start discussing LLMs.
+When people try to use large language models for classification, I used to get irritated.
+Why use a large model just to obtain a single class, which is essentially a simple score?
+You have to let the model run its full autoregressive generation process, persuade it to output the class name somewhere inside irrelevant tokens, then rely on regex or fuzzy matching to extract the class tokens from the completion.
+Even then, it is difficult to obtain a meaningful probability score for the prediction.

 ### SLM last token hidden state + MLP

-A more clever way to do this task is to use a single forward pass to get the last token hidden state (just like it is done in qwen embeddings) and plug it to a fully trained MLP.
-There, you can fine tune the model and it is not an autoregressive task.
+A more reasonable approach is to use a single forward pass to extract the last token hidden state (last token pooling), similar to how qwen embeddings are computed, and feed it into a fully trained MLP.
+This allows proper fine tuning and avoids the autoregressive generation process.

 ![alt text](slm_mlp_classifier.png)

 ### SLM single forward pass

-Finally what I saw worked the best in the binary classification problem + multimodal task was to use a Small Language Model (the size of the encoder only), perform a single forward pass and extract the logits of the class tokens from the LM head.
-There, you can instruct the model with the task and ask him (+ train him) to answer directly with the class token.
-If you do a softmax with only the X logits representing your X classes (and present in the prompt), you have access to real probabilities of the classes.
+The method that performed best in my multimodal binary classification experiments was to use a Small Language Model similar in size to encoder-only models, perform a single forward pass, and extract the logits of the class tokens directly from the LM head.
+In this setup, you can instruct the model with the task and train it to answer using the exact class token.
+If you apply a softmax only over the logits corresponding to the X class tokens present in the prompt, you obtain real class probabilities.

-One constraint is that you need to find a way to present your class with DISTINCT first logit.
+The only constraint is that your class tokens must have distinct first logits so they are cleanly separable.

-A variant is to use proxy to your classes by giving correspondances (to letters A,B,C,D, ...) in the instruction and use those proxy logits as classes.
+A variant is to use proxy tokens for the classes by assigning them letters such as A, B, C, D in the instruction, then using the logits of those proxy tokens as the classification outputs.

 ![alt text](slm_sliced_head_classifier.png)

-With that, you can leverage strong training of Causal models (multilingual, knowledge, huge pretraining, post training and RL on task), intruction following abilities (you can skip the adaptation to the task because you explain the task in the prompt and go directly to model improvment) and it costs a single forward pass and provides you real probability of classes.
+With this approach, you leverage the strong training of causal models in multilingual settings, knowledge acquisition, large-scale pretraining, posttraining, and RL on instructions.
+You also take advantage of their instruction-following abilities, allowing you to bypass the initial adaptation step by explaining the task directly in the prompt and focusing entirely on improving at the task.
+All of this is achieved with a single forward pass while still providing real class probabilities.

 ## Training Setup

 ### Datasets

-To evaluate those assumptions and compare multiclass classification strategies in a relevant way, I used 2 datasets :
+To evaluate these assumptions and compare multiclass classification strategies in a meaningful way, I used two datasets and tasks.

 #### German Intent classification : DFKI/radr_intents

-I first used DFKI/radr_intents an intent classification dataset in German with 2610 examples in the train set, 310 in the validation set and 605 in the test set.
+I first used DFKI/radr_intents, an intent classification dataset in German with 2610 training examples, 310 validation examples, and 605 test examples.

 Task is classification with 8 classes : call, call_response, info_request, info_provide, confirm, disconfirm, order and other with the following repartition :